Gozala/merkle-reference/docs/spec.md

 ### Transport Flexibility

 It is worth calling out that above merkle trees are just visualization of how address of the root is derived.
 Yet all other addresss are valid and data could be indexed by it if so desired.
-Put it differently granularity of the index is no longer baked it at the creation, instead it is a choice that varous actors can make when coming across the data.
+Put it differently granularity of the index is no longer baked-in at the creation, instead it is a choice that varous actors can make when coming across the data.

 We also gained flexibility in terms exchange packet sizes.
 Peer could ask to send around X `bytes` for `bec..bv4a`, sender can traverse the tree and pack substructures until desired packet size is met and send it over.
 Recepient is still able to verify that received data indeed corresponds to `bec..bv4a`.